Europe's storms send power prices plummeting to negative

 In Denmark and Sweden, strong winds also caused negative prices on Christmas Eve, with contracts in western Demark falling to -6.28 euros/MWh as wind farms generated near full capacity.

-The Elbas intraday market for the Nordic, German and Estonian markets offered by the Nordpool Spot exchange saw the average price drop to a low of -30 euros/MWh during one hour on December 25.

-Additional reporting by Michael Kahn in Prague, Oleg Vukmanovic in London and Nerijus Adomaitis in Oslo, editing by William Hardy
+The Elbas intraday market for the Nordic, German and Estonian markets offered by the Nordpool Spot exchange saw the average price drop to a low of -30 euros/MWh during one hour on Dec.
+25. (Additional reporting by Michael Kahn in Prague, Oleg Vukmanovic in London and Nerijus Adomaitis in Oslo, editing by William Hardy)